Akos360/Evaluating_Recommender_Systems_Implementation/README.md

 ---

-### Evaluation
+### Evaluation and Visualization
-Results were evaluated manually in the `evaluation.ipynb` jupyter notebook
+Results were evaluated manually in the `evaluation.ipynb` Jupyter notebook.

+The notebook focuses on both **quantitative** and **visual** evaluation of recommendation performance using a variety of metrics:

+- **Core evaluation metrics**:
+  - *Coverage*
+  - *Confidence*
+  - *Similarity*
+  - *Diversity - variance*
+  - *Diversity - dissimilarity*
+  - *Popularity*
+  - *Novelty*
+  - *Execution Speed*
+  - *Resource Usage (CPU, GPU, Memory)*

+- **Evaluation on results Metadata**:
+  - Goodreads dataset was used to see each models recommendations ratings (ratings, reviews, genres)

+- **Visualization**:
+  - Radar plots to compare multi-metric performance across models

+All evaluations were computed post-execution using the saved recommendation outputs and tracked performance logs from the virtual machine.

 ---